It’s almost tulip season in the Netherlands, that time of year when you see fields full of these beautiful flowers. But where to best see them?

 The tulips of Noord Holland and West Friesland

 There are a lot of tulip fields in North Holland, and why?
 The secret is in the soil.
-You’ll be able to breathe in the fresh country air and clear your mind at Andijk, Enkhuizen or Bovenkarspel all display and array of tulip fields will leave you spoiled for choice.
+You’ll be able to breathe in the fresh country air and clear your mind at Andijk, Enkhuizen or Bovenkarspel, with a huge array of tulip fields.

 West Friesland rests at the top of Noord-Holland, you’ll have no trouble getting around.
 Kop van Noord-Holland can be reached by jumping on an inter-city train, it’s about an hour’s journey from Amsterdam.

-So that’s your full, comprehensive, obsessed guide to where to see tulips in the Netherlands.
-If you’re visiting more than one we wish you all the very best in your travels.
+So that’s your guide to where you can see tulips in the Netherlands.
 Remember, some events are ticketed so make sure to check the websites before making the trip.

 Know any other spots to see the tulips in the Netherlands?
-Let us know in the comments below!
+Tell us in the comments below!